 Alternatives To Topping

-Climbing spikes that are harmful to trees are not allowed to be used by certified or professional arborists won’t use tree-damaging climbing spikes unless they remove the tree completely.
-They don’t list topping as a service in their yellow pages ad, and they’ll never suggest it to you as a solution because it is not a service that they offer.
+Climbing spikes that are harmful to trees are not allowed to be used by certified or professional arborists unless the tree is being removed entirely.
+They do not mention topping as a service in their yellow pages ad, and they will never recommend it to you as a solution because it is not a service that they offer.

-According to The International Society of Arboriculture, the most common reason given for topping is to reduce the size of a tree, either because it has become too large for the property or a perception that it may pose a hazard.
-Ironically, topping is not a viable solution to reducing size or hazard.
+According to the International Society of Arboriculture, the most common reason given for topping is to lower the size of a tree, either because it has become too huge for the land or because there is a concern that it may pose a risk.
+Surprisingly, topping is not a workable strategy for minimising size or the risk of injury.

 Topping Does Not Control Size